• About

 Teaching has always been a very important part of my life and my career.
 I love teaching as much I love performing.
 I do believe that through teaching a performer can truly understand most aspect of playing and instrument and vise versa.

-I have a great and diverse piano studio raging from graduate students at UTEP to the most precious 7 y.o beginners, and adults aficionados .
+After 20 years of an exemplary teaching and leadership career at the University of Texas at El Paso, in 2023 I accepted a tenured position at the University of North Texas.
+I had a great and diverse piano studio raging from graduate students to the most precious 7 y.o. beginners, and adults aficionados.
 My students have won competitions, been accepted at reputable music programs, and developed healthy music careers.
 My teaching is based in mutual respect.
 Students are first human beings, then pianists, so for me the human aspect is crucial for the development of a great musician.

 Read more about students